innosuisse-smaragd/dmia-qa/README.md

 - 400 BAD REQUEST: The input is too short (minimum of four words).
 - 501 NOT IMPLEMENTED: There was no question found which was similar enough to the user input

+## Open issues

+- [ ] Initially, a multi-model voting system was implemented.
+However, it was changed to using only the output of the first model.
+- [ ] Improve method of determining if found questions are similar enough- right now, the first (== best) result of the collection.query method just needs to be below a cosing distance of 0.7.
+- [ ] When aggregating the most common answer within the results, an exact string match is carried out.
+This might lead to errors when answers are not completetly identical.